Zero-cycles with coefficients for the second generalized symplectic involution variety of an algebra of degree 4: Algebraic Groups

 \begin{ex}[Quadratic Spaces \cite{ChernMerkSpin}] Let $(V, q)$ be a non-degenerate quadratic space over $F$ of dimension $n \geq 2$.
 The triple $\left(\mathbf{\Gamma}^+(V, q), \text{Sn}, \text{IV}(V, q)\right)$ consisting of the Clifford group, the spinor norm, and the involution variety associated to $(V, q)$ satisfies conditions (I)-(IV).
 Hence there are canonical isomorphisms \end{ex}

-Quadratic spaces of dimension 5 correspond to algebras of degree 4 with symplectic involution under the exceptional identification of $\mathsf{B}_2$ (which coincides with $ \mathsf{B}_2'$ for $\text{char}(F) \neq 2)$ and $\mathsf{C}_2$ \cite{MerkBook}.
-We may thus apply the above result to the case of symplectic involutions.
+As discussed above, quadratic spaces of dimension 5 correspond to algebras of degree 4 with symplectic involution under the exceptional identification of $\mathsf{B}_2$ (which coincides with $ \mathsf{B}_2'$ for $\text{char}(F) \neq 2)$ and $\mathsf{C}_2$.
+In the following section, we will use this fact to transfer the isomorphisms given above to the case of algebras with symplectic involution.